 I’ve always wanted to go to college and to further my education.
 Since I was 10 or 11 years old, I started thinking about college.
 I always wanted to be big.
 I had this hunger to hustle, to better myself, and that was it.
 I was convinced.

-What are some of your more memorable memories at Manhattan College?
+What are some of your more memorable memories at Manhattan University?

 What advice would you offer to incoming freshmen?